k3po/k3po/SPEC.md

 HTTP response.

 ## Request Sequencing
 Every request (Create, Upstream & Downstream) in WSE connection MUST be annotated with sequence number.
 This is done via `X-Sequence-No` header.
-For platform which does not provide API support to add custom header to the HTTP request, sequencing can be achieved by using the query parameter `.kns`.
+For platform which does not provide API support to add custom header to the HTTP request, sequencing can be achieved by using the query parameter `.ksn`.
 The sequence number must be a `positive integer` and it cannot exceed 2 ^ 53 - 1.
-The sequence number of the subsequent request MUST be the increment of 1.
-The sequence number for Upstream and Downstream request diverge to increment independently once the WSE connection is established.
+The sequence number of the subsequent request MUST be `one` greater than previous request.
+The sequence number for Upstream and Downstream requests diverge to increment independently once the WSE connection is established.

-A sequence number is regarded as invalid -
+A sequence number is regarded as invalid if any of the following conditions are not met  -

-* if it is not a positive integer
+* it MUST be a positive integer
-* if the value exceeds 2 ^ 53 - 1
+* it MUST NOT exceed 2 ^ 53 - 1

-A request is regarded `Out of Order` if the sequence number of the request is not `one` greater than previous request.
+A request is regarded `In Order` if the sequence number of the request is `one` greater than previous request.
+Otherwise, the request is treated as `Out of Order` request.

 If the sequence number of the Create request is 10, the sequence number of subsequent upstream and downstream request MUST be `11`.
 During data transfer, the sequence number of subsequent upstream and downstream request increment independently.
 The sequence number of a Downstream request MUST be `one` greater than the sequence number of the previous Create or Downstream request.
 Likewise, the sequence number of an Upstream request MUST be `one` greater than the sequence number of the previous Create or Upstream request.